Snowstorms to hit England and Wales after coldest night of the year at -16C

 For Thursday, forecasters have predicted daytime temperatures in the low single figures and sub-zero temperatures overnight for much of the UK, with slightly warmer conditions in the south.

-A yellow warning for “heavy snow” also covers a large area between Glasgow and Birmingham until 2pm on Friday, while a second yellow warning for snow and ice is in place over the Scottish Isles until 10am on Thursday.
+A yellow warning for “heavy snow” also covers Northern Ireland, most of Wales, and a large area between Glasgow and Birmingham until 2pm on Friday.

 The Environment Agency has issued five alerts for locations on the south coast of England, and for residents between Putney Bridge and Teddington Weir along the River Thames in London, where flooding is “possible”.